haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 Lioncash fixed some memory leaks and late NULL pointer checks.

-jua made many improvements to our FUSE layer, and used it to implement an SMB filesystem, allowing to access Windows network shared drives (or anything using the same protocol).
+jua made many improvements to our FUSE layer, and used it to port and extend the fusesmb filesystem, allowing to access Windows network shared drives (or anything using the same protocol).
 This is nicely integrated in the Network preferences thanks to the add-on support there.

 Kyle Ambroff helped investigate and fix a freeze of the network preferences, when trying to configure a network in static mode.